vvedantb/carrom-game/README.md

 # NEA
-This is my project for the NEA.
+This is my NEA project - I have developed a Carrom game.